 At the 2020 Oscars

-And here’s Brie’s latest red carpet look, a sleek updo with minimal makeup.
+Just before red carpet events went on hiatus in 2020, she attended the Oscars in a sleek updo with minimal makeup.
 While I don't love the hair colour (it’s those 2014 highlights!), I do like how her makeup keeps getting subtler, a phenomenon I’ve observed many times with celebs.
 Is it their newly chiseled features that give them the confidence to be seen with less?

 On Instagram in 2021

-Without any red carpet appearances lately, we have to rely on Instagram for glimpses of Brie—like this shot, where she’s sporting a new mane of blonde, ‘70s-style waves.
+In 2021, we had to rely on Instagram for glimpses of Brie—like this shot, where she’s sporting a new mane of blonde, ‘70s-style waves.
 I swear, I thought this was Cat Deeley for a second!
-Looking at her eyelids, I actually suspect that she had a second blepharoplasty or brow lift done during quarantine.
-The area is flatter, with higher brows and even more lid space than before.
+In this shot, her lids look flatter and her brows look higher, with more lid space than ever before.
+Is there some strategic eyelid tape happening here, or could she have done a surgical procedure during quarantine?!

 Brie Larson Before and After